-Ingrid is a multidisciplinary designer who practises scenography on an urban scale.
+Ingrid is a multidisciplinary designer and artist who practises scenography on an urban scale.
 She trained with Petr Perina, disciple of the reknowned Czech scenographer Josef Svoboda.
-She received her MA in Scenography from Central St Martins in London, and has been working in theatre and multidisciplinary design in the UK and internationally over the past 14 years.
+She received her MA in Scenography from Central St Martins in London, and has been working in theatre and multidisciplinary design in the UK and internationally over the past 16 years.

 She joined the award-winning Heatherwick Studio in 2002, and has worked on a wide range of projects with clients such as the British Council, the Foreign and Commonwealth Office and the V&A Museum.
 She was one of the three core members within the studio responsible for the UK Pavilion at the 2010 World Expo in Shanghai, for which she received a D&AD award in Spatial Design.